 NCUSIF Authorization for EFT Payments (opens new window) in PDF (28 KB)

-This form provides credit unions with a convenient means of providing the liquidating agents with needed information to make electronic payments to credit unions.
-The completed form can be mailed or faxed to the liquidating agents using the information provided on the bottom of the form.
+This form provides credit unions with a convenient means of providing the liquidating agent with needed information to make electronic payments to credit unions.
+The completed form can be mailed or faxed to the liquidating agent using the information provided on the bottom of the form.

 Any comments or questions should be directed to the NCUA’s Office of the Chief Financial Officer at NCUSIF@ncua.gov or hotline 877.452.1463.

-1 As this amount is gross, and the prior line in the chart shows distributions from U.S. Central to the other four corporates.
-The funds available to distribute to the system equal $1.67 billion less the funds projected to be distributed to the other four corporates.
+4 As this amount is gross, and the prior line in the chart shows distributions from U.S. Central to the other four corporates, the funds available to distribute to on-going MCA holders equal $990 million.